 You must have a South Dakota Commercial Driver License (CDL) if you’re operating a vehicle:

 - With a Gross Vehicle Weight Rating (GVWR) of 26,001 or more pounds or any such vehicle towing a trailer with a GVWR of 10,000 pounds or more

 - Designed to transport 16 or more people (including the driver)

 - Any size vehicle which requires hazardous materials placards or is carrying material listed as a select agent or toxin in 49 CFR Part 73

-- Other required documents and a completed medical certificate form (if applicable)
+- Other required documents

 - $33 application fee (plus $15 for each endorsement test)

 You’ll also need to take a CDL driving skills test at a third party testing site.
 Keep in mind that drive tests must be scheduled at least two business days in advance, and you must drive on your CLP for 14 days prior to taking the drive test.
 Third-party testers charge $90 plus tax for a driving skills test.
 No testing is required to transfer a valid CDL from another state unless you are applying for a hazardous materials endorsement.